 Unlike the fourth dynasty mastabas of Giza which sit very close to the pyramids and seem to have been built to a plan in advance, the fourth dynasty necropolis at Abu Rawash (cemetery F) lies some distance from Djedefre’s pyramid and the mastabas seem to have been built to order and laid out in a more haphazard manner.

-Unfortunately the site has suffered a great deal of damage in antiquity and excavations in the early twentieth century were poorly organized and failed to leave adequate records so although much has been recovered from the site it is not fully cataloged and our knowledge is patchy to say the least.
+Unfortunately, the site has suffered a great deal of damage in antiquity and excavations in the early twentieth century were poorly organized and failed to leave adequate records, so, although much has been recovered from the site, it is not fully cataloged and our knowledge is patchy to say the least.

-Most of the mastabas are composed of external walls composed of large blocks layered around a bedrock core with the upper sections filled in with loose masonry.
+Most of the mastabas are composed of external walls made up of large blocks layered around a bedrock core with the upper sections filled in with loose masonry.
 On the east side there is a cult niche to the north and a L shaped chapel to the south.
 Some of the southern chapels have brick annexes to extend them.
 Many of the tombs are anonymous but some to bear the names of their owners and some artifacts have been recovered also bearing these names; for example an alabaster offering table dedicated to Hornit.